LiUSemWeb/OBG-gen/README.md

-### OWL2GraphQL
+### ODGSG: Ontology-Driven GraphQL server Generation for Data Access and Integration

-A tool to translate a TBox according to ELQ(1)D description logic to a GraphQL schema, which is definied using interface types.
+A framework for using GraphQL in which a global domain ontology drives the generation of a GraphQL server that answers requests by querying the integrated data sources.
+The core of this framework is an algorithm to generate a GraphQL scheam based on an ontology.

 ### Contact